aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range-data-with-style/_index.md

             if (fileInput.files.length && fileInput.files[0]) {
                 // If a file is provided, open it and modify } else {
-                // No file provided, will create a new workbook }
+                // No file provided; a new workbook will be created }

             // Instantiate or load workbook